neondatabase/website/content/docs/connect/connection-pooling.md

 query_wait_timeout=120
 ```

-The following list describes the settings shown above.
+The following list describes each setting.
 For a full explanation of each parameter, please refer to the official [PgBouncer documentation](https://www.pgbouncer.org/config.html).

 - `pool_mode=transaction`: The pooling mode PgBouncer uses, set to `transaction` pooling.
 - `max_client_conn=10000`: Maximum number of client connections allowed.
 - `default_pool_size=64`: Default number of server connections to allow per user/database pair.
 - `max_prepared_statements=0`: Maximum number of prepared statements a connection is allowed to have at the same time. `0` means prepared statements are disabled.
+- `query_wait_timeout=120`: Maximum time queries are allowed to spend waiting for execution.
+Neon uses the default setting of `120` seconds.

 <NeedHelp/>